usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Aethiopes_, by billy woods
+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Dregs_, by Dregs
 - _Beloved!
 Paradise!
 Jazz!?_, by McKinley Dixon
 - _Windowlicker_, by Aphex Twin